Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Related Work

 \section{Related Work}

 \boldparagraph{Deep learning of single object geometry.} Several recent 3D learning approaches represent single object geometry by implicit surfaces of occupancy or signed distance functions which are discretized in 3D voxel grids~\cite{kar2017_mvsmachine,tulsiani2017_diffraycons,wu2016_3dgan,gadelha2017_3dshapeind,qi2016_volumetric,rezende2016_unsup3dstructure,choy2016_3dr2n2,shin2018_pixels,Xie2019_Pix2Vox}.
-Voxel grid representations typically waste significant memory and computation resources in scene parts which are far away from the surface.
+Voxel representations typically waste significant memory and computation resources in empty scene parts.
 This limits their resolution and capabilities to represent fine details.
 Other methods represent shapes with point clouds~\cite{qi2017_pointnet,achlioptas2018_genpcmodel}, meshes \cite{groueix2018_atlasnet}, deformations of shape primitives~\cite{henderson2019_learning} or multiple views~\cite{tatarchenko2016_mv3dmodels}.
-In continuous function-space representations, deep neural networks are trained to directly predict signed distance~\cite{park2019_deepsdf,xu2019_disn,sitzmann2019_srns}, occupancy~\cite{mescheder2019_occnetworks,chen2019_imnet}, or texture~\cite{oechsle2019_texturefields} at continuous query points.
+In continuous representations, neural networks are trained to directly predict signed distance~\cite{park2019_deepsdf,xu2019_disn,sitzmann2019_srns}, occupancy~\cite{mescheder2019_occnetworks,chen2019_imnet}, or texture~\cite{oechsle2019_texturefields} at continuous query points.
 We use such representations for individual objects.